ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     DURI committee to align custom `type` use cases to maximize interoperability and avoid unnecessary fragmentation across implementations.

--   Claim Clearinghouses MUST ignore any custom `type` name that they do not support.
+-   Passport Clearinghouses MUST ignore all Passport Visas containing a custom `type` name that they do not support.

 -   Non-normative example custom `type` name:
     "https://dbgap.nih.gov/passportVisaTypes/researcherStudies".